 The original premise of the movie was a Mexican-American child discovering his heritage during a trip to Mexico after the recent death of his mother.
 As the movie developed, everyone realized that the story was turning into the opposite of what Día de los Muertos is about note Miguel was supposed to learn to let go of his mother and move on with his life, while Día de los Muertos is a celebration that keeps deceased loved ones' souls alive through memory, leading to them rewriting the premise.
 Its also one of the reasons why Miguel became a Mexican child.

-None of the people involved early in the movie were Mexican or Hispanic and were approaching the subject from a very removed perspective.
+None of the people involved early in the movie were Mexican or Hispanic and were approaching the subject from a culturally removed perspective.
 This changed after backlash mounted from Disney trying to trademark "Día de los Muertos" in anticipation of the film, and several Mexicans and Mexican-Americans were hired as writers and consultants (including the very critics who started the backlash).
 Adrian Molina even went from storyboarder to co-writer and co-director.
-Just think how bad it could have gone if they had ignored the criticism and released a butcheredversion of Día de los Muertos right aroundDonald Trump's election.

 Though the movie is technically Pixars first musical still, it was going to be a full-on, break-into-song musical before it got demoted to a Music Story.
 The scenes from the original version, including a musical number that opened the film and explained the Día de Muertos, can be found on Blu-ray, Digital and 4K Ultra HD releases.
 This partly came about upon the filmmakers realizing the contradictory nature of giving Abuelita Elena a musical number about why the family doesn't allow music.